Candice Burch: 2020 ACT Election

 The 2020 ACT Election saw seat loses for both Labor and the Liberals.
 Alongside James Milligan and Andrew Wall, Burch was one of three Liberals to lose their seat.
 Burch was battling for the fifth Kurrajong seat of which she narrowly lost to the ACT Greens' Rebecca Vassarotti.

 During the 2020 ACT Election, an internal ACT Liberal Party investigation revolved around the illegal destruction of Burch's campaign material by former ACT Young Liberal President, Ben Dennehy.
 Throughout the campaign, hundreds of Candice Burch corflutes (i.e. political signage) were systematically destroyed under the cover of darkness.
 The investigation allegedly found video evidence of Ben Dennehy vandalising Burch's campaign material.
 The investigation culminated in Ben Dennehy's resignation from the party in early 2021 alongside a second ACT Young Liberal who was not named.
 Almost a year on at the 2021 Canberra Liberals Annual General Meeting in December, party members continued to ask questions and called for the party president to give a public apology to Burch.
 At the meeting, one party member stated: "To this day there would be party members who would be unaware of the cruel campaign... that was waged against Candice by two of our own ...
 I implore the Division to apologise to Candice for failing to meet its duty of care."

 Personal life

-Burch has also made public that she is a supporter of the Sydney Swans AFL team and the Canberra Brave Ice Hockey team.
+Burch is a supporter of the Sydney Swans AFL team and the Canberra Brave Ice Hockey team.
 Additionally, she notes that she is an avid reader, stating after her electoral loss “I’m most excited about having time off and getting back to my reading list”.
 Burch is a distant cousin of Australian actress Liz Burch.
 Burch herself has appeared in television as herself on ABC's The House and Weekend Edition.